haosulab/ManiSkill/docs/source/user_guide/algorithms_and_models/baselines.md

 ## Offline + Online Methods
-These are baselines that can train on offline demonstration data as well as use online data collected from interacting with an environment.
+These are baselines that can train on offline demonstration data as well as use online data collected from interacting with an task.

 | Baseline                                                                                  | Source                                                                              | Results               |
 | ----------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- | --------------------- |